ShabuShabu/laravel-paradedb-search/README.md

 php artisan paradedb:help
 ```

-Please note that this command is just an implementation of the `paradedb.help()` command that ships with the extension.
-Please use it wisely!
+Please note that this command is just an implementation of the `paradedb.help()`.
+Please use the command wisely!

 ## Testing